AlMuhannaMH/project-4-prompt/README.md

 - Mobile Responsive
 - High quality, professional design
 - Redux
-- Automated Tests Using Jest / Rails
+- Automated Tests Using Jest / RSpec or MiniTest for Rails

 ---

 ### Tips

 - Do not do file upload, use image URLs and add file upload after the program when you have more time.
 - Build a feature on the back end, then on the front end.
 Then deploy.
 And then move on to the next feature.

 ---